 |Subscribe to the Survivor Support Monthly Newsletter||Contact Natalie Ang at email@example.com

 |Join the Survivor’s Healing Collectives Circle||Survivor’s Healing Collective Circle is a monthly meeting where participants can engage in various activities that focus on tools for redemption and healing

 Examples of activities include:

-Contact Sahar at firstname.lastname@example.org to join the programme.
-You can also reach out to Sahar if you have a suggestion for a programme to be included in the healing circle.
+Contact Natalie at firstname.lastname@example.org to join these programmes or to request for any other programmes or ideas to be included in the healing circle.